Aaron-Kam/Mail-Merge-Email/README.md

 You must set a subject, which you can do by assigning it to the `SUBJECT` variable, and finally you must set your email.
 This can be done by changing the `SENDER` variable to your current email address.
 If it does not match your credentials, then it will fail.

-You can then run the program by typing
+You can then run the program by typing in the commandline
 ```
 python email-sender.py
 ```